ctrliq/shim-review/README.md

 *******************************************************************************
 This build is all Rocky 8 dependencies, using rpmbuild.

 To ensure reproducibility, I have "frozen" all the dependent Rocky 8 packages needed and put them in their own repository.
-It can be found in teh builder's Dockerfile.
+It can be found in the builder's Dockerfile.

 Using a tagged container base plus this repository should ensure binaries are 100% reproducible.

+(TODO: Update this?)
+Current reproducible shim build location:  https://bitbucket.org/ciqinc/ciq-shim-build

 *******************************************************************************